Select Page

 • After a week, you’ll likely have forgotten the date of Mary’s birthday.

-• After three months, you probably only remember the rudimentary information, such as the fact that he has kids.
+• After three months, you probably only remember rudimentary information, such as the fact that he has kids.

 • After six months, you may not even be 100% sure about that.